-Raw architectures achieve the performance of FPGA-based custom computing engines by exploiting fine-grained parallelism and fast static communication, and by exposing the low-level hardware details to facilitate compiler orchestration.
-Unlike FPGA systems, however, Raw machines support instruction sequencing and are more flexible because the execution of a new operation can be accomplished merely by pointing to a new instruction.
-Compilation in Raw is faster than in FPGA systems because it binds into hardware commonly used compute mechanisms such as ALUs and memory paths, thereby eliminating repeated low-level compilations of these macro units.
-Binding of common mechanisms into hardware also vields better execution speed, lower area, and better power efficiency than FPGA systems.
+however, Raw machines support instruction sequencing and are more flexible because the execution of a new operation can be accomplished merely by pointing to a new instruction.
+Compilation in Raw is faster than in FPGA systems because it binds into hardware commonly used to compute mechanisms, such as ALUs and memory paths, thereby eliminating repeated low-level compilations of these macro units.
+Binding of common mechanisms into hardware also yields better execution speed, lower area, and better power efficiency than FPGA systems.

 The designer of an FPGA device or a Raw microprocessor is faced with the challenge of determining the best division of VLSI resources among computing, memory, and communication.
 This challenge is termed the balance problem.
-Furthermore the designers of both an FPGA and a Raw device must address the grain size issue - in other words, whether to implement a few powerful tiles, or whether to use many small tiles each with a lower performance.
+Furthermore the designers of both an FPGA and a Raw device must address the grain size issue-in other words, whether to implement a few powerful tiles or whether to use many small tiles, each with lower processing power.

-This paper presents an analytical framework with which designers can reason about the division of resources in a VLSI chip.
-Although our analysis in this paper is focussed on the Raw microprocessor, the analysis generalizes to other architectures.
-Our objective in this paper is to gain more insight into costperformance optimal designs given a fixed amount of resources.
+This paper presents SimpleFit, an analytical framework that designers can use to reason about the division of resources in a VLSI chip.
+Although our analysis in this paper is focused on the Raw microprocessor, the analysis generalizes other chip multiprocessor architectures.
+Our objective in this paper is to gain more insight into cost-performance optimal designs given a fixed amount of resources.

-The framework presented in this paper focuses on the performance requirements of applications, introduces an architecture model, a cost model and a performance model for applications, and defines an optimization process to search for performance optimal designs given a cost constraint.
+The framework presented in this paper focuses on the performance requirements of applications, introduces an architecture model, a cost model, and a performance model for applications, and defines an optimization process to search for performance optimal designs given a cost constraint.

-The architecture model defines an architecture based on parameters that include the number of tiles P, the processing power of each tile p, the amount of memory in each tile m, and the communication bandwidth out of each tile c.
+The architecture model defines an architecture based on parameters that include the number of tiles P, the processing power of each tile p, the amount of memory in each tile m, the communication bandwidth out of each tile c, and a few other parameters, as shown in Section 2.
 The cost model estimates the cost in terms of chip area of realizing the given architecture with the specified set of parameters.

 The performance model estimates the runtime of each application as a function of the problem size.
-Performance estimation is based on both (1) a characterization of the application and its algorithms in terms of its requirements including processing steps, memory and communication volumes, and (2) the architecture model.
+Performance estimation is based on both 1) a characterization of the application and its algorithms in terms of its requirements, including processing steps, memory, and communication volumes and 2) the architecture model.